Junior Marabel

-Junior Osvaldo Marabel Jara (born 26 March 1998) is a Paraguayan footballer who plays as a striker for Chilean Primera División club Palestino, on loan from Unión Santa Fe.
+Junior Osvaldo Marabel Jara (born 26 March 1998) is a Paraguayan footballer who plays as a striker for Argentine club Sarmiento, on loan from Unión Santa Fe.

 Club career

 Born in Capiatá, Paraguay, Marabel began his career with his hometown club, Deportivo Capiatá.
 He played on loan for Cerro Porteño, 12 de Octubre, Guaireña and General Caballero JLM.

 In the second half of 2022, Marabel was transferred to Argentine Primera División side Unión de Santa Fe.
 In 2023, he returned to Paraguay to play on loan for General Caballero JLM.
 In 2024, he was loaned out to Chilean Primera División club Palestino on a one-year deal.